iYasha/aiorezka/README.md

 You can configure cache for requests.
 By default, it will use `aiorezka.cache.QueryCache` + `aiorezka.cache.DiskCacheThreadProvider` with 1 day TTL.
 Cache will periodically save to disk, so you can use it between restarts.

-_It's recommended to use cache, because it will reduce load on Rezka API._

 #### use_cache
 Enable or disable cache.
-By default, it's enabled.
+By default, it's disabled.
 ```python
 import aiorezka